dankusanovic/TML-DRM/README.md

-@brief This repository is a complement to the paper *Three-dimensional nonlinear soil–structure interactionfor Rayleigh wave incidence in layered soils* (2022) published in the **Earthquake Engineering & Structural Dynamics**.
+This repository is a complement to the paper *Three-dimensional nonlinear soil–structure interactionfor Rayleigh wave incidence in layered soils* (2022) published in the **Earthquake Engineering & Structural Dynamics**.

 The **TML-DRM method** is implemented in a Python script for generation of SV (shear-wave) and RH (Rayleigh-wave).
 The provided scripts are